 Nonprofit board meetings

 Informal “tours” of an office space, building, shop, community garden…

 Interview speakers for an upcoming event

 Certainly, there are a zillion more uses, but these were the first to come to mind.
 Zoom.us has really terrific support, ongoing regular webinars to introduce you to the platform, and great documentation for learning how to make it work for you.
-There are books and videos online too, and if you’re the kind of person who best learns things like this in a hands-on, one-to-one way, I also offer a fun bite-sized private training session for it here, where you’ll walk away with everything you need to know, without digging for it.
+There are books and videos online too, of course.
+And if you’re the kind of person who best learns things like this in a hands-on, one-to-one way, I also offer a bite-sized private training session for it here, where you’ll walk away with everything you need to know, without digging for it.